moibrahim245/Cypress-Task/README.md

 ## Conclusion

 These automated tests demonstrate how to use Cypress and best practice coding standards to test the Jumia e-commerce website.
-By following the README instructions and running the tests, you can ensure that the website is working as expected and catch any issues before they affect your users.
 ```